spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 ### (Optional) Support Service Discovery

-[MSC 1929](https://github.com/matrix-org/matrix-spec-proposals/pull/1929) specifies a way to add contact details of admins, as well as a link to a support page for users who are having issues with the service.
+[MSC 1929](https://github.com/matrix-org/matrix-spec-proposals/pull/1929), which was added to [Matrix Specification version v1.10](https://spec.matrix.org/v1.10/client-server-api/#getwell-knownmatrixsupport), specifies a way to add contact details of admins, as well as a link to a support page for users who are having issues with the service.
 Automated services may also index this information and use it for abuse reports, etc.

-The two playbook variables that you could look for, if you're interested in being an early adopter, are: `matrix_static_files_file_matrix_support_property_m_contacts` and `matrix_static_files_file_matrix_support_property_m_support_page`.
+The two playbook variables that you could look for are: `matrix_static_files_file_matrix_support_property_m_contacts` and `matrix_static_files_file_matrix_support_property_m_support_page`.

 Example snippet for `vars.yml`: